Support and advice for carers

 Mobilise works with us to support carers with a range of free online services.
 This includes email support, online guides and tools, and telephone support.
 Carers can also access one-to-one coaching with Mobilise for support with getting back into employment.

 Advice Central provides free and confidential guidance on various topics, including disability, health and care, and education.
-The Advice Central Team is based in the Disability Resource Centre and is trained to help you quickly get the help and advice you need.
-To access Advice Central, you can either call 0300 303 6666 or make an online enquiry.
+The Advice Central team is trained to help you quickly get the help and advice you need.
+Ask for help online or call 0300 303 6666.

-You can also contact one of three Citizens Advice organisations in Central Bedfordshire:
+You can also contact one of 3 Citizens Advice organisations in Central Bedfordshire:

 Mencap is the leading voice of learning disability.
 Everything Mencap does is about valuing and supporting people with a learning disability, and their families and carers.